FIDIC Seminars – Claims

 The Engineer under FIDIC forms of contract: Real-life questions

-Introduction The 'Engineer' under the FIDIC forms of contract has long been a controversial figure – the Engineer is appointed by, may be deemed to act for, and is paid by the Employer, but nonetheless on many issues is required to act 'fairly' as between the Employer and the Contractor.
+The 'Engineer' under the FIDIC forms of contract has long been a controversial figure – the Engineer is appointed by, may be deemed to act for, and is paid by the Employer, but nonetheless on many issues is required to act 'fairly' as between the Employer and the Contractor.
 This article looks at real-life questions which frequently arise in respect of the Engineer and considers how parties might best approach them.
-Under FIDIC forms of contract, the Engineer is a third-party administrator This means that the Engineer is not a party to the FIDIC construction contract, which is between
+Under FIDIC forms of contract, the Engineer is a third-party administrator This means that the Engineer is not a party to the FIDIC construction contract, which is between the

-Introduction The Government of India has recently introduced important guidelines for arbitration and mediation in domestic public procurement contracts, representing a shift in how disputes under such contracts are to be resolved.
+The Government of India has recently introduced important guidelines for arbitration and mediation in domestic public procurement contracts, representing a shift in how disputes under such contracts are to be resolved.
 These changes are particularly relevant for construction professionals and legal practitioners involved in India’s infrastructure and public sector projects.
 The Role of Arbitration in Indian Public Procurement Arbitration has long been considered a favourable alternative to litigation in resolving construction and procurement disputes, offering potential advantages such as speed, flexibility, and technical expertise.
-However, on 3 June 2024, the Procurement Policy Division of the Government of India published
+However, on 3 June 2024, the Procurement Policy Division of the Government of India published guidelines

 CAB to Resolution: Steering Clear of Conflicts